junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 The corner of Castiel's lip drops slightly at the comment.
 "You cursed," he blinks.

-Meg looks at him unbelievably, "Damn right I did, news flash, I'm a demon, I curse."
+Meg looks at him unbelievably.
+"Damn right I did, news flash, I'm a demon, I curse."
 She raises her voice, "What's your problem?"

-Castiel gets off the bed hurriedly, then takes a step away from her, "Please don't be angry.
+Castiel gets off the bed hurriedly, then takes a step away from her.
+"Please don't be angry.
 I don't want to fight."

 He disappears with the sound of wings flapping.